ebi-gene-expression-group/atlas-web-single-cell/README.md

 ## Requirements
 - Docker v19+
 - Docker Compose v1.25+
-- 60 GB of available storage (experiment files, PostgreSQL and Solr backup snapshots and Docker volumes)
+- 45 GB of available storage for the following Docker volumes:
+  - Experiment files
+  - Bioentity properties (i.e. gene annotations)
+  - PostgreSQL
+  - SolrCloud and ZooKeeper
+  - Tomcat configuration files

-Notice that PostgreSQL and Solr snapshots are [`bind` mounted](https://docs.docker.com/storage/bind-mounts/) in order to move data back and forth from the containers.
-Actual files managed by either Solr or PostgreSQL are kept in volumes which will be reused even if the containers are removed or brought down by Docker Compose.
-If you want to start afresh delete the old volume (e.g. for Postgres `docker volume rm scxa-pgdata`) and re-run the necessary step to return to the initial state.
+Files managed by either Solr or PostgreSQL are kept in volumes which will be reused even if the containers are removed or brought down by Docker Compose.
+If you want to start afresh delete the old volume (e.g. for Postgres `docker volume rm scxa-postgres-11-pgdata`) and re-run the necessary bootstrap script to return to the initial state.
+You can find the volume names used by each service in the `volumes` section of its Docker Compose YAML file.

 ## Code
 Clone the repositories of both Atlas Web Core (common business logic for bulk Expression Atlas and Single Cell